k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_on_Kubernetes/01_K2cloud_Self-hosted_K8s_Installation.md

 ## Hardware Requirements

-For platform-specific sizing guidance, the [Requirements and Prerequisites for Cloud Self-hosted Kubernetes Installation](/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md) topic outlines detailed hardware specifications across AWS, GCP, and Azure environments, ensuring compatibility with Fabric and TDM workloads.
+For platform-specific sizing guidance, the [Requirements and Prerequisites for Cloud Self-hosted Kubernetes Installation](/articles/98_installation_and_upgrade/Hardware_K8s/04_k8s_req.md) topic outlines detailed hardware specifications across AWS, GCP, and Azure environments, ensuring compatibility with Fabric and TDM workloads.
 It covers the following additional topics:

 * **Node Requirements** - The number of nodes required depends on the intended usage (development, SIT, or production).
 While the document provides a general guideline, actual node count should account for redundancy, workload isolation, and autoscaling policies.
 * **K8s Cluster Preparations** - Successful cluster preparation involves ensuring tool readiness (kubectl, helm, terraform, etc.), verifying outbound internet connectivity, and aligning cloud provider configurations (e.g., role assignments, resource provider registrations).
 The referenced guide provides practical pre-installation steps for both administrators and DevOps engineers.
 * **Persistent Volumes and Storage Classes** - Fabric services rely on persistent volumes for stateful workloads.
 The guide explains the recommended use of high-availability storage classes such as ZRS or multi-zone volumes, depending on your cloud provider.
-Developers and operators should review this section to align their storage classes with cluster topology and SLA expectations.
+Developers and operators should review this section to ensure their storage classes align with the cluster topology and SLA expectations.

 ## Preparations and Provisioning

 To install a K2cloud Self-hosted Kubernetes cluster for Fabric and TDM, you will need to prepare and perform the necessary steps in coordination with your K2view representative.
 The process begins with gathering key configuration details, including TLS certificate files, and ensuring outbound internet access to specific K2view endpoints.
 These are essential for secure communications, image retrieval, and configuration via the K2cloud Orchestrator.
 K2view will also need to perform provisioning actions requiring information you will provide it.

-Your K2view representative provide you with access credentials and provisioning information.
+Your K2view representative will provide you with access credentials and provisioning information.
 This includes a Cloud Mailbox ID, a K2view Nexus Repository account for pulling required Docker images, and a list of container images to populate your private registry.

 K2view will share a planning guide to help you with this provisioning and coordinate activities.